-- Your B.C. employer has offered, and you have accepted, indeterminate, full-time employment in an eligible occupation located in B.C.
-(Exception: Skills Immigration International Post-Graduate and EEBC International Post-Graduate). - Please see Appendix 1: BC PNP Tech Pilot for the "indeterminate job offer" exception for eligible tech occupations. - You must be qualified for the offered position.
+- Your B.C. employer has offered, and you have accepted, indeterminate\, full-time employment in an eligible occupation located in B.C.
+(Exception: Skills Immigration International Post-Graduate and EEBC International Post-Graduate).
+Positions that require the employee to spend the majority of time outside of B.C. do not qualify. - \Please see Appendix 1: BC PNP Tech Pilot for the "indeterminate job offer" exception for eligible tech occupations. - You must be qualified for the offered position.
 The BC PNP may refer to the National Occupational Classification (NOC), WorkBC or industry standards to determine the minimum qualifications for an occupation.
 For more information about the NOC and how it works, please visit this section. - The wage you have been offered must be competitive with B.C. wage rates for the occupation.
 For more information, please refer to individual category requirements. - To meet program criteria, if you are registering and/or applying with a job offer for an occupation classified under NOC Skill Levels B, C, or D, you must demonstrate English or French language proficiency at Canadian Language Benchmark (CLB) level 4 in each of the four competencies: listening, speaking, reading and writing. - If the position offered to you is classified under NOC Skill Type 0 or Skill Level A, you are not required to submit valid language test results at the time of registration unless you are claiming points for language.
 However, at its discretion, the BC PNP may require valid language test results during application assessment to determine whether you have the language proficiency to perform the duties of the position. - If you are claiming points for language under the registration system, you must provide the BC PNP with a copy of your language test results at the time of application, regardless of the NOC skill level of your B.C. job offer. - You must demonstrate that you meet minimum income requirements.
-For more information, please see the minimum income requirements section. - In the five years preceding your application, and throughout the BC PNP application process, you and your spouse must not have held a combined ownership/equity stake of more than 10 per cent in the B.C. company that has offered you employment. - Your employment must provide economic benefit to B.C.
+For more information, please see the minimum income requirements section. - In the five years preceding your application, and throughout the BC PNP application process, you and your spouse or common-law partner must not have held a combined ownership/equity stake of more than 10 per cent in the B.C. company that has offered you employment. - Your employment must provide economic benefit to B.C.
 For example, your employment will contribute to: - o maintaining or creating jobs for Canadians - o transferring knowledge and skills to Canadians - o supporting the development of proprietary new products - o building the workforce for a major project